All Episodes

 Within hours of the tragedy, both political sides were blaming each other's rhetoric for creating the climate that led to the violence.

-The shooter turned out to be severely mentally ill with no real coherent political ideology, who actually voted for independence and his friends said wasn't left or rights, but that didn't stop the blame game for slogging on for weeks.
+The shooter turned out to be severely mentally ill with no real coherent political ideology, who actually voted for independence and his friends said wasn't left all rights, but that didn't stop the blame game for slogging on for weeks.

-So Martin Luther King was assassinated.
+When Martin Luther King was assassinated.

 That's a really great point.